-AMC Bicycling organizes rides which are most typically at a leisurely pace of 12 mph, slower than other bicycle clubs.
+The Bicycling Committee organizes rides which are most typically at a leisurely pace of 10-12 mph, and there are generally not a lot of steep hills on the routes.
 Our Chapter bike rides are generally designed with plenty of stops for photos and bathroom breaks and snacks.
 They’re usually along protected bicycle lanes and dedicated bicycle paths and trails, although on almost every ride there will be times when we’ll need to share the road with cars and trucks; there’s just no avoiding it in our area.

 Most of the time we’ll be riding on relatively flat roads, although on every trip there will at least be modest hills where you’ll be working hard and your heart will get pumping.
 The trip write-up will describe exactly what you can expect on the ride.

 Safety for bicyclists

 Snell or ANSI approved helmets required, and a rider’s experience must be comparable to the trip level.

 How to Become a Bicycling Leader

 The Bicycling Committee New Leader Coordinator is Eileen Yin, who can be reached at Eileen.Y@hotmail.com.
 Contact Eileen to discuss the process of becoming a bicycle leader and how you can get in on the excitement!
 Eileen will work with you personally and guide you step by step through the process, which is:

 Successfully complete the AMC Leadership Training course offered several times throughout the year;